george-mammen/Learn-To-Code-21/README.md

               ➼ Write a C Program to display a calculator with a menu consisting of each operation to perform on the numbers.

 Day 9 :

               ➼ Write a C Program to identify if a number is a palindrome or not.

               ➼ Write a C Program to compute the multiplication table of 1 - 5 using do-while.

+Day 10 :

+              ➼ WACP to print the HCF of 2 numbers.

+              ➼ Write a C program to print the following number pattern.
+(Similar to Floyds Triangle) 55555
+                                                4444
+                                                 333
+                                                  22
+                                                   1

+Day 11 :

+              ➼ Write a C program to find the roots of a quadratic equation.

+              ➼ WACP to print the fibonacci series from 0 to n.